Questions & Answers

 How long does it take?

 A one-hour recording is usually ready in well under 10 minutes; a full-day deposition in well under an hour.
-You don't have to sit and watch — keep the tab open and Stenobox notifies you the moment it's done, or just come back later and find it waiting in your dashboard.
+You don't have to sit and watch — once the upload finishes, Stenobox emails you when the transcript is ready (optional — there's a switch on the upload page), notifies you in the tab if you keep it open, or just leaves it waiting in your dashboard.
+The email says only the job name — the transcript itself is never sent by email.

 Can it tell speakers apart and put it in Q./A.?